Vasyl Burba

 Vasyl Vasylovych Burba (Василь Васильович Бурба; born 4 June 1978) is a Ukrainian former army officer who was the Chief of the Main Directorate of Intelligence of Ukraine from 2016 to 2020.

 He is a doctor of Law, and professor of the National Academy of the Security Service of Ukraine.

 He was last ranked a colonel general as of 2018.

 Biography

 Burba was born in Rivne on 4 June 1978.

 He graduated from the SBU National Academy as a lawyer.

 In 2011, in the rank of major, he was awarded the Order of Bohdan Khmelnytsky III class.
 He worked in the SBU.
+In 2016, he was awarded the Order of Bohdan Khmelnytsky II class.

 Activities during the Euromaidan

 During the Euromaidan, Burba worked as the head of the 2nd department "K" of the State Security Service of Ukraine, coordinated work with law enforcement agencies, the prosecutor's office, the Ministry of Defense, the Ministry of Emergency Situations, and the judicial branch of government.

 According to the information of some Ukrainian mass media, he was involved in sources of funding for Anti-Maidan.

 On February 24, 2014, Hennadiy Moskal made public photocopies of part of the plans for special operations to clean up the Euromaidan "Boomerang" and "Hvylia", in which it is indicated that Burba was responsible for blocking the roads at the entrances to Kyiv and for round-the-clock provision of the necessary number of emergency services with the involvement of engineering equipment.

 Also on 26 November 2021, during a press conference, the President Volodymyr Zelenskyy repeated the information known from published documents that Burba "managed the blocking of traffic on the Maidan when the Maidan was accelerating.

 Later, the former head of the Office of the President of Ukraine Andriy Bohdan denied Zelenskyy's regarding Burba's participation in blocking traffic on the Maidan.

 Later, Burba himself stated that the law enforcement officers repeatedly checked his actions during the Euromaidan and no charges were brought against him.